NativeScript/nativescript-fresco/README.md

 - **imageUri**

 String value used for the image URI.
-You can use this property to set the image to be loaded from remote location (http, https) or from the resources files of your {N} application.
+You can use this property to set the image to be loaded from remote location (http, https), from the resources and local files of your {N} application.

 ```xml
 <nativescript-fresco:FrescoDrawee imageUri="https://docs.nativescript.org/angular/img/cli-getting-started/angular/chapter0/NativeScript_logo.png"/>